-- For individual patient expanded access use of an investigational drug, the FDA intends to consider a completed Form FDA 3926 with the box in Field 10.b. checked and the form signed by the physician to be a request for a waiver of the requirement for IRB review and approval at a convened IRB meeting. - The physician must obtain concurrence by the IRB chairperson (or designated IRB member) before the treatment use begins.
+For individual patient expanded access use of an investigational drug, the FDA intends to consider a completed Form FDA 3926 with the box in Field 10.b. checked and the form signed by the physician to be a request for a waiver of the requirement for IRB review and approval at a convened IRB meeting if the physician obtains concurrence by the IRB chairperson (or designated IRB member) before the treatment use begins.